-Benefit Description You pay Emergency within our service area High Option Standard Option Emergency care at a doctor's office \$30 per office visit \$30 per office visit Emergency care at an urgent care center \$30 per office visit \$30 per office visit Emergency care as an outpatient at a hospital, including doctors' services \$200 per visit \$150 per visit Note: We waive the ER copay if you are admitted to the hospital.
-Not covered: Elective care or non-emergency care All Charges All Charges
+Benefit Description You pay Note: The calendar year deductible applies to almost all benefits in this section.
+We say "not subject to deductible" when it does not apply.
+Emergency within our service area High Option Standard Option Emergency care at a doctor's office \$30 per office visit \$30 per office visit, not subject to deductible • Emergency care at an urgent care center \$30 per office visit \$75 per office visit, after deductible • Emergency care as an outpatient at a hospital, including doctors' services \$200 per visit \$250 per visit, after deductible Note: We waive the ER copay if you are admitted to the hospital.
+Not covered: Elective care or non-emergency care All charges All charges

-Benefit Description You pay Emergency outside our service area High Option Standard Option Emergency care at a doctor's office \$30 per office visit \$30 per office visit Emergency care at an urgent care center \$30 per office visit \$30 per office visit Emergency care as an outpatient or inpatient at a hospital, including doctors' services \$200 per visit \$150 per visit Note: We waive the ER copay if you are admitted to the hospital.
-Not covered: All Charges All Charges Elective care or non-emergency care and follow-up care recommended by non-plan providers that has not been approved by the plan or provided by plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Standard Option Local ambulance service in an emergency condition or when approved by the plan.
+Benefit Description You pay Emergency outside our service area High Option Standard Option Emergency care at a doctor's office \$30 per office visit \$30 per office visit, not subject to deductible • Emergency care at an urgent care center \$30 per office visit \$75 per office visit, after deductible • Emergency care as an outpatient or inpatient at a hospital, including doctors' services \$200 per visit \$250 per visit, after deductible Note: We waive the ER copay if you are admitted to the hospital.
+Not covered: All charges All charges • Elective care or non-emergency care and follow-up care recommended by non-plan providers that has not been approved by the plan or provided by plan providers • Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area • Medical and hospital costs resulting from a normal full-term delivery of a baby outside the service area Ambulance High Option Standard Option Local ambulance service in an emergency condition or when approved by the plan.
 Nothing Nothing Note: See 5(c) for non-emergency service.
-Not covered: Air ambulance All Charges All Charges
+Not covered: Air ambulance All charges All charges

 Section 5(e).
-Mental health and substance misuse disorder benefits
+Mental Health and Substance Use Disorder Benefits